tomfa/notes.webutvikling.org-old/src/posts/2015-01-06-nginx-on-webfaction/index.md

 ---
-title: "Running Django with nginx (on webfaction)"
+title: 'Running Django with nginx (on webfaction)'
 date: 2015-01-06
 image: ./sporlab-XiZ7pRvCzro-unsplash.jpg
-tags: ["guide", apache, django, nginx, rant, webfaction]
+tags: ['guide', apache, django, nginx, rant, webfaction]
 author: tomfa
 status: publish
 ---

 ## Case:

-You're using **virtualenv **and have used **apache** with a config somewhat like [this](http://michal.karzynski.pl/blog/2013/09/14/django-in-virtualenv-on-webfactions-apache-with-mod-wsgi/ "this").
+You're using **virtualenv **and have used **apache** with a config somewhat like [this](http://michal.karzynski.pl/blog/2013/09/14/django-in-virtualenv-on-webfactions-apache-with-mod-wsgi/ 'this').

 **Problem: Apache 'goes to sleep'**

 ## Reason:

 Apache caches your wsgi application, and if it's not used within a certain amount of time, it has to reload.
 And this takes like..
 10-15 seconds.

 ## Solution:

 Use nginx instead:

-Set up a custom application, and install nginx + uwsgi to point to your original application like [this](https://community.webfaction.com/questions/10242/installing-nginx-uwsgi "this").
+Set up a custom application, and install nginx + uwsgi to point to your original application like [this](https://community.webfaction.com/questions/10242/installing-nginx-uwsgi 'this').

 **Potential new problem 2:** Doesn't find python – Can happen if you've installed the python version manually.

 ```
 build_uwsgi.sh: line 41: python3.4: command not found
 ```

-**Solution 2:** specify path to python instead of python version in build_uwsgi.sh _(you can find it with 'which python3.4' if you're unsure)_
+**Solution 2:** specify path to python instead of python version in build*uwsgi.sh *(you can find it with 'which python3.4' if you're unsure)\_

 **Potential new problem 3:** Doesn't find application.
 Can happen if you're using virutalenv.
 Website responds with:

 ```
 uWSGI Error
 Python application not found
 ```

 **Solution 3**: activate virtualenv in wsgi.py like this

 ```python
 import sys, os
 virtualenv_root = os.path.expanduser('~/webapps/your_app/env')